firebase/geofire-objc/README.md

 #### Setting location data

-In GeoFire you can set and query locations by key.
+In GeoFire you can set and query locations by string keys.
 To set a location for a key simply call the `setLocation:forKey` method

 ```objective-c